CUMBERLAND COUNTY

 Middlesex (CVRR) - On the 1914 map this station is shown on the SW side of Old Stonehouse Road on the south side of the tracks (GPS: 40.221650, -77.124581).
 The station was moved in the 1920s to the Carlisle Fairgrounds were it was used as an oyster house among other thngs over the years.

-Robesonia (Lebanon Valley) - Moved from Robesonia in Berks Co. in 1957.
+Robesonia (Lebanon Valley) - The station was enlarged in 1860 and rebuilt in 1882.
+It was moved from Robesonia in Berks County to New Cumberland in 1957.